KxSystems/docs/docs/ref/dev.md

 ---
-title: dev, mdev, sdev – Reference – kdb+ and q documentation
+title: dev, mdev, sdev – standard, moving, and sample standard deviations | Reference | kdb+ and q documentation
 description: dev, mdev, and sdev are q keywords that return, respectively, the standard deviation, moving deviation, and sample standard deviation of their argument.
 author: Stephen Taylor
-keywords: dev, deviation, kdb+, math, mathematics, moving, q, sdev, standard deviation, statistics
 ---
 # `dev`, `mdev`, `sdev`

-_Deviation_
+_Deviations_